 Microsoft, Alphabet and AMD Struggle to Meet AI Expectations

-(Bloomberg) -- Microsoft Corp., Alphabet Inc.’s Google and Advanced Micro Devices Inc. — three companies working harder than nearly anyone to weave artificial intelligence into their products — are finding that, when it comes to AI, investors are hard to please.
+(Bloomberg) -- Microsoft Corp., Alphabet Inc.’s Google and Advanced Micro Devices Inc. — three companies working harder than nearly anyone to weave artificial intelligence into their products — are finding that investor expectations for the technology are hard to meet.

 Most Read from Bloomberg